By BRITTANY PETERSON, PATTY NIEBERG and COLLEEN SLEVIN

 At least seven people were injured, but remarkably there were no immediate reports of any deaths or anyone missing in the aftermath of the blaze outside Denver.

-Cathy Glaab found her home in the town of Superior where she lives with her husband had been turned into a pile of charred and twisted debris.
+Cathy Glaab found that her home in the town of Superior where she lives with her husband had been turned into a pile of charred and twisted debris.
 It was one of seven houses in a row that burned to the ground.

 “The mailbox is standing,” Glaab said, trying to crack a smile through tears.
 She added sadly, “So many memories.”

-Despite the devastation, she said they intend to rebuild the house they have had since 1998.
+Despite the devastation, she said they intend to rebuild the house they had since 1998.
 They love that the land backs up to a natural space, and they have a view of the mountains from the back.

 The wildfire erupted Thursday in and around Louisville and Superior, neighboring towns about 20 miles (32 kilometers) northwest of Denver with a combined population of 34,000.